oliverjam/site-redesign/src/pages/2016-11-16-ken-burns-hero-image/index.md

 The first iteration of this hero area featured several looping videos, but we quickly ran into performance issues.
 There was no way to get multiple videos at a high enough quality to do justice to Lick's work without forcing users to download unfeasibly large files.
 We also struggled to provide a good user experience for mobile browsers that either refused to autoplay video or forced the video to display inline.

-I suggested we instead try using still images with a [Ken Burns] style pan and zoom animation using CSS.
-Using optimised jpegs allowed file sizes to stay manageable and CSS3 transforms gave a nice sense of motion without stressing the browser too much.
+I suggested we instead try using still images with a [Ken Burns] style pan and zoom animation using <abbr title="cascading style sheets">css</abbr>.
+Using optimised jpegs allowed file sizes to stay manageable and <abbr>CSS</abbr> transforms gave a nice sense of motion without stressing the browser too much.
 As a bonus this even worked perfectly on mobile.

 We deliberately chose stock imagery as we found that showing actual work on the frontpage of the previous site needed updating constantly to stop the page from looking stale.
 Using high quality stock imagery that subtly referred to some of Lick's clients (grass for Spurs, paint for Wilko etc).